Ki-45 Nick

 Major Takada's Cigarette Case

-"Five Admonitiions For Military Men:
+"Five Admonitions For Military Men:

-1. To serve Loyally
+1. To serve loyally

 2. To be courteous